What is Forced Pooling?

 RAFI participated in the Mining and Energy Commission’s Compulsory Pooling Study Group to examine “compulsory pooling” and recommend potential regulations to protect landowners from having their property taken for private gain.

 - The full MEC reviewed the recommendations on September 6, 2013.
+The final report can be viewed here.

 - For more details on forced pooling see our Forced Pooling 101 video.